partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 Momo: What should we do...
 Since you all have problems with the Lemons...

-Momo: Looks like there's no other way, should Barley and I go ahead?
+Momo: Looks like there's no other way, should Barkley and I go ahead?

 Judy: Nonono!
 Judy will go too!
 We can't get separated!

-Earb: Judy, don't be selfish-mon.
+Muku: Judy, don't be selfish-mon.

 Unit 01: Quaaaack!
 Momo-chan, the backpack!
 The magic bag-wak!

 Momo: Eh??
-You mean the backpack Barley just dug up?
+You mean the backpack Barkley just dug up?

 Unit 01: Quack-quack-that's-right.
 Everyone, we can go in there together-wak!